-He cracked up, then leaned down and hugged me.
-“You’re so nice.
+Yet Jeff cracked up and leaned down to hug me, saying, “You’re so nice.
 I appreciate you and all the wisdom you bring to the group.”

 In that session, Jeff complained about his wife getting half of his retirement.
-“She gets half and what… I get no sex,” he griped.
+“She gets 50 percent and what… I get no sex,” he griped.

 Silence fell.
 Did he really just say that?
 In my head, I pushed back: Just because you provide doesn’t mean your wife owes you anything.
 Sex isn’t compensation for a paycheck.